NeoNyaa/ShareX-BetterDark/README.md

 Installation Complete

 # Customisation
-Once theme theme is installed you can change the accent color by changing the RGB values `255, 192, 298` to whatever you want them to be
+Once theme theme is installed you can change the accent color by changing the RGB\n values `255, 192, 298` to whatever you want them to be